The incidence comodule bialgebra of the Baez-Dolan construction: Free monads, Baez--Dolan construction, and two-sided bar construction

 The bottom face map $d_0$ consists in deleting $T$.

 The middle face maps $d_i$ ($0<i<n$) consist in composing two consecutive maps.
 The degeneracy maps $s_j$ just insert identity maps.

-The top face map $d_n$ cannot just delete $K^{(n)}$, because of the requirement that the sequence begins with a forest of corollas.
-What it does instead is to `look into the nodes of $K^{(n)}$ and return the remaining sequence seen through that node'.
-More precisely, a node of $K^{(n)}$ defines an inert map from a corolla $C\into K^{(n)}$; let $C^{(n)}$ be the forest of all nodes in $K^{(n)}$, so that $C^{(n)} \into K^{(n)}$ is an inert map with the further properties that it is bijective on nodes and its domain is a forests of corollas.
+The top face map $d_n$ cannot just delete $K^{(n)}$, because of the requirement that the sequence begins with a corolla.
+What it does instead is to `look into the nodes of $K^{(n-1)}$ and for each node return the remaining sequence seen through that node'.
+More precisely, each node of $K^{(n-1)}$ defines an inert map from a corolla $C\into K^{(n-1)}$; let $C^{(n-1)}$ be the forest of all nodes in $K^{(n-1)}$, so that $C^{(n-1)} \into K^{(n-1)}$ is an inert map with the further properties that it is bijective on nodes and its domain is a forest of corollas.
 Now the top face map is defined by returning the sequence obtained by active--inert factorising the whole configuration:

 \end{blanko}